blakeblackshear/frigate/docs/docs/configuration/review.md

 Review items are filterable by date, object type, and camera.

+### Review items vs. events

+In Frigate 0.13 and earlier versions, the UI presented "events".
+An event was synonymous with a tracked or detected object.
+In Frigate 0.14 and later, a review item is a time period where any number of tracked objects were active.

+For example, consider a situation where two people walked past your house.
+One was walking a dog.
+At the same time, a car drove by on the street behind them.

+In this scenario, Frigate 0.13 and earlier would show 4 events in the UI - one for each person, another for the dog, and yet another for the car.
+You would have had 4 separate videos to watch even though they would have all overlapped.

+In 0.14 and later, all of that is bundled into a single review item which starts and ends to capture all of that activity.
+Reviews for a single camera cannot overlap.
+Once you have watched that time period on that camera, it is marked as reviewed.

 ## Alerts and Detections

 Not every segment of video captured by Frigate may be of the same level of interest to you.
 Video of people who enter your property may be a different priority than those walking by on the sidewalk.
 For this reason, Frigate 0.14 categorizes review items as _alerts_ and _detections_.
 By default, all person and car objects are considered alerts.
 You can refine categorization of your review items by configuring required zones for them.